 This is similar to how the Earth travels in orbit around the Sun, with one difference: there is no cord holding the Earth in orbit; instead, it is the force of gravity.

-Gravity stops the Earth and all the other planets and moons from moving from their orbits,i.e. it keeps them in orbit.
+Gravity stops the Earth and all the other planets and moons from just drifting through space in a straight line.
+Essentially, it keeps them in orbit.

 The planets in orbit around the Sun